heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 With the exception of IE7/8 (and Safari), every other browser in the list is trending upwards.
 While Safari is staying relatively stagnant, IE8 has been declining rapidly.
 Since December, it has lost an average of 2% market share every month.
 It seems to have leveled off temporarily but it would be reasonable to expect IE8 to drop to around 5% in the next 12 months.

+A safe rule is that any browser under 2% is on its way out, and any browser under 1% is too small to focus on.
+The amount of developer effort doesn't match the size of the audience.
+And, usually the less popular browsers have enough in common with the A-grade browsers that users will still be able to use the site (although that's not the case for IE6).
+For instance, even though you shouldn't really ever bother testing in Opera in the US, Opera is highly likely to render your site perfectly.
+Similarly, legacy versions of Firefox typically look just fine even if you only test in the latest Firefox.
+In essence, these B-grade platforms can be safely ignored without having any major impact on the overall site experience.

+{% h4 Other GBS Lists %}
 Yahoo! keeps an updated [Graded Browser Support](http://yuilibrary.com/yui/docs/tutorials/gbs/) document that lists the browsers that YUI supports.
 It's a good starting point for any solid testing strategy. [jQuery Mobile also keeps a <abbr title="Graded Browser Support">GBS</abbr>](http://jquerymobile.com/gbs/), but I would advise against relying on this mobile-oriented GBS unless you're on a mobile-only project.

 {% h3 Consider Dropping IE7; Picking Up iOS, Android %}